nyusternie/hushyourmoney/docs/CAMPAIGN.md

 <p class="text-right"><em>— <a href="https://twitter.com/ShomariPrince" target="_blank" class="text-primary">Shomari (@nyusternie)</a></em></p>

-### CASE STUDY #2: Hush Your Money
+## CASE STUDY #2: Hush Your Money

 This is __NOT__ just another Flipstarter.
-It's the inaugural campaign of a __Volunteer Funding Platform__ for fund raising and accountability of Bitcoin Cash (BCH).
+It's the inaugural campaign of a __Volunteer Funding Platform__ for the open fund raising and accountability of Bitcoin Cash (BCH).
 Causes Cash is where __Patreon__ meets __Open Collective,__ wrapped in the trustless assurance of Flipstarter.

+### A simple value propostion

-For better or worse, __$6,001,007.56 Tether (USDt)__ have been recently added as SLP tokens.
+For better or worse, __$6,001,007.56 Tether (USDt)__ have been recently minted as SLP tokens.
 Most notably, these Tether SLP tokens __CANNOT__ be censored (with address blocking) like their Ethereum counterparts.
 This alone presents an exciting opportunity for migrating Ethereum's current __$8,617,328,861.70__ (or 64% of ALL Tether tokens) over to Bitcoin Cash; and with it the migration of its users. (source: https://wallet.tether.to/transparency)

-Unfortunately, __blockchain analysis may still result in censorship,__ especially when dealing with centralized and/or custodial service providers (eg. exchanges).
-All Tether tokens in circulation today suffer from a __lack of fungibility;__ fortunately this is a problem that __ONLY__ Bitcoin Cash is ready to solve.
+Unfortunately, __advanced blockchain analysis can still result in targeted censorship attacks;__ especially when dealing with centralized and/or custodial service providers (eg. exchanges).
+All Tether tokens in circulation today suffer from a __total lack of fungibility;__ fortunately this is a problem that __ONLY__ Bitcoin Cash is ready to solve.

 __Now is the perfect time to introduce CashShuffle & CashFusion for SLP tokens.__